JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Note that deleting an alert rule this way will **not** dismiss active alerts
+Note that deleting an alert rule this way does **not** dismiss active alerts
 already triggered by this rule.
-It is recommended to **Disable** a rule in the
+It is recommended that you **Disable** a rule in the
-alerts app UI instead of deleting one.
+Alerts app UI instead of deleting one.

 ### Trigger an alert rule on demand